cyberus-technology/hedron/docs/user-documentation/syscall-reference.md

 newly created kernel object.
 A vCPU corresponds to a VMCS in Hedron.
 Each vCPU executes with the nested page tables of its parent PD.

+The vCPU can only be run on the CPU that is given during creation.

 ### Layout of the vCPU State Page

 The layout of the vCPU State Page is a superset of the current UTCB.
 The UTCB